mrclschstr/restic-backup-docker/README.md

  - Use tags for official releases and not just the master branch
  - Provide simple docker run examples in README
  - Include cronjob for regular restic repository checks (`restic check`)
- - Implement mail notifications for certain events (successfull/failed backups, inconsistent repository, ...)
+ - Implement mail notifications for certain events (successfull/failed backups, inconsistent repository, ...) &#8594; see [#3](https://github.com/mrclschstr/restic-backup-docker/issues/3)